sgrao001/MyBooks/tom/Theater of the mind.md

 Associated interpretations (two very different types - (type I and type II) and actions, are stored alongside.

 <p style="margin-left: 30px; line-height: 1.4; font-style: italic;">
-Type I interpretations are automatic, intuitive, fast, reasoned by association, loosely pattern matched, emotional conclusions and necessary for survival.
+<u>Type I</u> interpretations are automatic, intuitive, fast, reasoned by association, loosely pattern matched, emotional conclusions and necessary for survival.
 They have applicability in high noise / high bias scenarios.
 They seem coherent and suppress ambiguity.
 <br><br>
-Type II interpretations are deliberate, effortful, logical, and verifiable analysis, necessary for knowledge and purposeful living.
+<u>Type II</u> interpretations are deliberate, effortful, logical, and verifiable analysis, necessary for knowledge and purposeful living.
 They require the problem and constraints to be well defined with a timely feedback loop.
 They find use in rule based deterministic environments.
 </p>

 The three wise men reference experiences in their memory banks to guide in assembling emotions into feelings and developing directives for “Will’ed” actions,

-<p style="text-align: center;margin-left: 30px; line-height: 1.4; font-style: italic;">They must aim for descriptive adequacy&nbsp;&nbsp;<span class="highlight-text">NOT</span>&nbsp;&nbsp;explanatory adequacy in storing experiences.</p>
+<p style="text-align: center;margin-left: 30px; line-height: 1.4; font-style: italic;">They must aim for descriptive adequacy&nbsp;&nbsp;<u>NOT</u>&nbsp;&nbsp;explanatory adequacy in storing experiences.</p>
 <p style="text-align: center; font-style: bold;"> ~***~ </p>
 <div style="break-after: page;"></div><br>
 ![[000gPassionateLiving.jpeg]]
 ## Passionate living
 <p style="color: #f09e5a;"><span class="highlight-text">Passionate living</span></p>

-Passionate living is an outcome of repetitive choices, made by the three wise men, regarding,
+Passionate living is an outcome of repetitive choices, made by the three wise men,

 <p style="margin-left: 30px; line-height: 1.4; font-style: italic;">
-What outside energy is attracted into the halo, What is allowed to pass through, What is consumed and What is the desired outcome from that consumption. </p>
+The three wise men choose, what outside energy is attracted into the halo, what is allowed to pass through, what is consumed and what is the desired outcome from that consumption. </p>

 It is the consequence of a conscious journey into the self.